 Step 1: Source Your Alder Cones Firstly, you’ll need to get your hands on some alder cones.
 You can find them online or at your local aquarium store.
 Make sure they are sourced from areas free from pollutants, insecticides, and pesticides.

-Step 2: Prepare the Alder Cones Before adding the alder cones to your tank, it’s a good idea to rinse them under tap waterOpens in a new tab. to remove any dust or debris.
+Step 2: Prepare the Alder Cones Before adding the alder cones to your tank, it’s a good idea to rinse them under tap water to remove any dust or debris.
 Some aquarists also recommend boiling or soaking the cones in water for a while to help them sink faster once they’re in the tank.

 Step 3: Determine the Right Quantity The amount of alder cones you should add depends on the size of your tank and the specific water conditions you’re aiming for.
 A general guideline is to start with about 5-8 cones for every 10 gallons of aquarium capacity.
 Remember, they can lower the pH of soft water so proceed slowly and monitor your water parameters closely.